shulabhb/Business_Banking_Dashboard/README.md

 ## Project timeline and technologies used

-Build a React application in 5 days to showcase the following:
+Build a React application to showcase the following:
 * My technical skill set
 * My web design skill set
 * My industry interest